AstroMined/pygithub-mcp-server/docs/progress.md

 ## Current Status
 Core implementation completed and operational with synchronous operations.
 Package renamed and published to GitHub repository.
 Server successfully connects and processes MCP tool requests.

+Schema models have been reorganized into domain-specific files and enhanced with validation rules to prevent empty strings in critical fields.
+This improves maintainability, discoverability, and error handling.
+The reorganization establishes a foundation for schema-first development approach for new features.

 We've updated our testing strategy (ADR 002) to prioritize real API testing over mock-based testing.
 This decision was made after experiencing significant challenges with mock-based testing, including 24/25 failing tests, complex mock implementations, brittle test fixtures, and difficulty maintaining mock parity with API changes.
 The updated ADR provides a detailed implementation plan for transitioning to real API tests and guidance for future development.

 Test suite continues to improve with enhanced rate limit error handling and mock fixtures.
 Recent improvements include proper RateLimitExceededException handling, improved error message formatting, and comprehensive rate limit test coverage.
 All GitHub issue operations have been implemented as MCP tools with proper parameter handling, error management, and logging.
 Each tool follows established patterns for kwargs handling and object conversion.